great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 - Airflow is a collection of 4 different services: an initialization service (this happens when you first run the service), a web server, a scheduler, and a PostgreSQL backend that stores metadata about this pipeline.
 - For each service, the Docker image is defined to use, environment variables to pass into the container, and which services are dependent on each other.
 For example, the airflow-postgres service needs to be running before the webserver and scheduler services can start.
 - Line 159 defines a default network for all services in this pipeline.
 This section also defines the services' names as the host name in credentials, instead of using an IP address.
 - Line 165 demonstrates how to securely pass ssh keys using Docker secrets to the containers in the pipeline.
-We recommend using this pattern as a best practice.
+This pattern is recommended as a best practice.

 ## 2. Generate SSH Keys
 You will need to generate a key pair that you will use in our Docker services to securely authenticate with each other.
 You can read more about how SSH keys work [here](https://www.foxpass.com/blog/learn-ssh-keys-in-minutes/).